postsharp/Metalama.Documentation/content/conceptual/migration/differences-from-postsharp.md

 uid: differences-from-postsharp
 ---

-# Differences Between Metalama and PostSharp
+# Differences between Metalama and PostSharp

 This article covers the major architectural differences between Metalama and PostSharp in a rather theoretical style.
 You can probably skip it on first reading.